Craig Gerber (baseball): End of playing career

-Gerber did not return to the Angels in 1986, with speculation on reasons including the return of veteran infielder Rick Burleson from an injury that made him miss the entire 1985 season, and team management's preference for developing younger players.
+At the end of spring training, when asked to respond to a recent question/comment from Angels General Manager Mike Port about the team moving to a 24-man roster ("How often does your 25th man win a game for you?")
+Angels third baseman Doug DeCinces stated, "If Craig Gerber was our 25th man, he beat Stieb and he beat Saberhagen.
+I rest my case."
 Regarding the Angels not returning Gerber for the 1986 season, local sports columnist Gregg Patton would later write, "The only place anyone has ever beat him out was on a piece of paper in someone's office."

-Gerber played a limited role at Edmonton in 1986, with a quadriceps injury early in the season contributing to him playing in only 74 games.
-Despite still being under contract with the Angels organization and fit to play, Gerber did not play at any level for the 1987 season.
-The Angels kept Gerber on their 40-man roster going into the 1987 season, preventing him from being picked up by another team and allowing the Angels to significantly cut his pay.
+Gerber played a limited role at Edmonton in 1986, with a quadriceps injury early in the season, and later a shoulder problem, contributing to him playing in only 74 games.
+In the offseason, with Gerber positioned between older veteran players with large guaranteed contracts and younger developing players, the Angels kept Gerber on their 40-man roster going into the 1987 season, preventing him from being picked up by another team and allowing the Angels to significantly cut his pay.
 Gerber asked to be traded or released but the Angels refused (putting Gerber in a position that Patton labeled "infield insurance" for the Angels), and then issued him a suspension notice that would prevent him from playing for any other organization for seven years.
-Gerber played his final season in baseball in 1988, at AA-level Midland (Texas).
+After sitting out the 1987 season, Gerber played his final season in baseball in 1988, at AA-level Midland (Texas), describing the experience as, "[...] the most fun I've had in four years [...]
+I'm enjoying the game for the first time in four years."